 It’s common to feel unusually tired when you’re pregnant, especially in the first 12 weeks.
 Here's some tips for getting a better night's sleep.

 The fact that you’ve had a previous abortion is not likely to affect your pregnancy.

 As a pregnant employee you have legal rights, and this includes paid time off for antenatal appointments or antenatal and parenting classes.

-1. NICE (2014) Intrapartum care: care of healthy women and their babies during childbirth, Clinical guideline 190 p10, National Institute for Health and Care Excellence http://www.nice.org.uk/guidance/cg190/resources/guidance-intrapartum-care-care-of-healthy-women-and-their-babies-during-childbirth-pdf
+NICE (2014).
+Intrapartum care for healthy women and babies National Institute for health and care excellence https://www.nice.org.uk/guidance/cg190

 NHS Choices.
 Where to give birth: the options https://www.nhs.uk/conditions/pregnancy-and-baby/where-can-i-give-birth/ (Page last reviewed: 06/03/2018 Next review due: 06/06/2021)Hide details